Everyday Designer 2 for 1

 On the lens side, your second pair of lenses are always free, regardless of whether the prescription is the same, or the required lens is single vision, progressive or even high index.
 As long as we can make your lens, it will be included in our Everyday Designer 2 for 1 offer.

 It depends on the brand of frame selected.
-Due to licensing restrictions with some of our Prestige brands – such as Oakley and Maui Jim, we are unable to offer a discount on their product.
-For additional information please contact our store directly.
+Due to licensing restrictions with some of our Prestige brands, we are unable to offer a discount on their product.
+For additional information, please contact our store directly.

 Yes, we do.
 We carry a large variety of Prescription and non-Prescription Safety Glasses.
 Our Safety Eyewear line-up is extensive; with something to provide the best possible fit for 98% of faces and prescriptions.
 We specialize in Sealed, Close Fitting and “Goggle” Safety Eyewear.
 Visit our FO Safety page for details.